 The articles and by-laws were adopted on December 1, 1998, by the panel of directors of the World Pantheist Movement.
+The articles are still in place.
+The Bylaws have been amended several times and the version on the Web is the latest version.
 This page is an explanation of the thinking behind our choices.
 It is best to read this page first before reading the articles and the by-laws.

 The aims were all important in our choice of structure.